SPARTAN LEADERSHIP PROGRAM EMPOWERS VETERANS TO LEAD_

 How is this program different from other leadership programs?

 The Spartan Leadership Program is unique not only because we’re bringing together veterans and families of fallen heroes who are already uniquely positioned to lead but also because our curriculum is enriched with character-based learning, self-discovery, and experiential leadership development.
 Participants are challenged to reflect on and develop a deeper understanding and clarity of personal values, passions, purpose, and leadership.
 We believe personal purpose is what leads to passion and thriving; our curriculum is built around that idea.

 Where are the meetings and events held?

 All curriculum meetings will be hosted online.
 There are two mandatory in-person meetings -- a TMF Leadership Expedition in Colorado, May 2021 as well as a capstone project presentation and graduation ceremony in November 2021; location TBD.

 Is this an accredited program?
 Can I receive college credit hours?

 When candidates complete the program, they will receive a certificate from the Spartan Leadership Program.

 The Spartan Leadership Program consists of a 4-part framework: Develop, Connect & Challenge, Serve, and Build a Legacy.
 The curriculum moves each participant through the framework by way of an in-person experiential Leadership Expedition, readings, group discussions, reflection activities/assignments, guest speakers, and a cumulative capstone project.

 What are the application requirements?
 How will participants be selected?

 SLP is designed exclusively for veterans and families of fallen heroes.
-Candidates are asked to participate in an application process detailed below, however, applications for our 2020 cohort are currently closed.
-We are scheduled to open the process again for our 2021 class this fall.
+Candidates are asked to participate in a detailed application process.

 Is this program open to people who are not veterans?